 Looks Unfamiliar The Larks Ascending Extra: “You Can’t Exactly Wash The Dishes To You Suffer By Napalm Death”

 The Larks Ascending is a new book by Tim Worthington looking at the history of Comedy on BBC Radio 3.
-In this special extra edition of Looks Unfamiliar, Tim talks to Garreth F. Hirons about the book and some of the little-remembered programmes covered in it, including the infamous ‘Piotr Zak’ composer profile hoax, David Renwick and Andrew Marshall’s academic broadcasting parody The Half-Open University, left-wing theatre troupe sitcom Blood And Bruises, The National Theatre Of Brent’s ‘History of mankind from the First Amoeba to the Second World War’ All The World’s A Globe, Chris Morris chatting to Peter Cook in Why Bother?, and Armando Iannucci’s interval talk on how to Use Your Ears.
+In this special extra edition of Looks Unfamiliar, Tim talks to Garreth F. Hirons about the book and some of the little-remembered programmes covered in it, including Dr. Hans Keller’s infamous ‘Piotr Zak’ composer profile hoax, David Renwick and Andrew Marshall’s academic broadcasting parody The Half-Open University, left-wing theatre troupe sitcom Blood And Bruises, The National Theatre Of Brent’s ‘History of mankind from the First Amoeba to the Second World War’ All The World’s A Globe, Chris Morris chatting to Peter Cook in Why Bother?, and Armando Iannucci’s interval talk on how to Use Your Ears.
 We’ll also be essaying a critical evaluation of quality drumming, starting a Mexican Wave with Dr. Hans Keller, and definitely not enrolling on Professor Alan Alanson’s Magic Brain Programme (Guaranteed Not To Work!).

 © Tim Worthington.